The infamous “Basic Economy” can be a daunting ticket purchase for some flyers who may not know what is or isn’t included.

 On American, Basic Economy books into the “B” fare class, so it’s pretty easy to remember.
 But B fares are not offered on every single itinerary, so Basic Economy might not be available on your specific flight.
 American routinely looks at pricing, destinations, and demand to determine where and when offering Basic Economy fares will make sense.

 Some routes — particularly those to domestic leisure destinations — almost always have Basic Economy.
 Some routes never do, and some routes have limited B fare tickets.
 In some cases, you can find Basic Economy fares at the last minute, even on the same day of departure.

-When booking on AA.com or with any online travel agency (like Orbitz or Kayak), passengers will see a notice that informs them of any restrictions on the ticket prior to payment.
-This warning is important and has been subject to debate — it’s clearly cautioning travelers from booking a Basic fare, and enticing them to book a regular economy ticket that will come with more perks and benefits.
+When booking on aa.com or with any online travel agency (like Orbitz or Kayak), passengers will see a notice that informs them of any restrictions on the ticket prior to payment.
+This warning is important and has been subject to debate — it’s clearly cautioning travelers from booking a Basic Economy fare and enticing them to book a regular economy ticket that will come with more perks and benefits.

-If you find a Basic Economy ticket, the price difference between regular economy can be variable (and surprising): you may see a difference of $10, or a difference of several hundred dollars!
-I’ve seen plenty of circumstances where the Basic fare was in the $50 range, while the next lowest regular fare was in the $400s.
+If you find a Basic Economy ticket, the price difference between regular economy can be variable (and surprising): you may see a difference of $10 or a difference of several hundred dollars!
+We’ve seen plenty of circumstances where the Basic Economy fare was in the $50 range, while the next lowest regular fare was in the $400s.

 Why Was Basic Economy Introduced?

 Most low-cost carriers segment their ticket offerings to reduce the ticket price displayed to the public — things like seat assignments, checked bags, onboard service, and upgrades will all come with separate fees.
 By removing these offerings from the economy fare, passengers can add them in as they see fit, resulting in a lower price appearing when a prospective passenger searches for a fare.